yshashanky/locust/README.md

 - TaskSet
     - Picks up a task -> Execute it -> wait_time
     - Taskset can be nested, client, interrupt
-    - When taskset is nested, it did not come to parent class again from the nested class to make it happen we need to use self.interrupt function - self.interrupt(reshedule=True): it will go instantly to the parent class
+    - When taskset is nested, it did not come to parent class again from the nested class to make it happen we need to use self.interrupt function
+    - When two or more taskset classes are defined, if one class is picked then it will not go to another class, to make it happen we need to use self.interrupt function with every class
+    - self.interrupt: on default reshedule will be True
+    - self.interrupt(reshedule=True): it will go instantly to the parent class
     - self.interrupt(reshedule=False): it will after the wait time to the parent class
     - on_start(), on_stop(), parent, tasks, user
     - wait(), wait_time()